 If that doesn’t make the hair stand up on the back of your neck, read it again until it does.Steve GrandCreation: Life and How to Make It

-To put it another way, the atoms that comprise your mind and body don’t belong to you – they are nomads, and they’re just staying with us for a little while.
+The atoms that comprise your body don’t belong to you – they are nomads, and they’re just staying with us for a little while.

 After Earth: The long future of your atoms